 - Buy the best quality for your money, so it will last.
 Yamaha Clavinova, Roland, and Kawai are excellent brands.

-Do I need to wait until the beginning of a session to join a class?
+Do I need to wait until the beginning of a semester to join a class or start lessons?

 Why should I pursue early childhood music education for my child?

 - Music awakens and stimulates neural pathways in the brain that are associated with higher forms of intelligence, such as abstract thinking, empathy, mathematics and science.

 - Music's melodic and rhythmic patterns provide exercise for the brain and help develop memory.
 Remember singing the ABC song to learn your ABC's?

 - Studying music helps children establish good listening habits, which are essential for achievement in school.